A proof of Shelah's eventual categoricity conjecture and an extension to accessible categories with directed colimits: Preliminaries

 \begin{defs} $S$ is the class of cardinals which are of cofinality at least $\theta$ but are not successors of cardinals of cofinality less than $\theta$. \end{defs}

 By Theorem 4.12 of \cite{rlv} we have:

 \begin{rmk} Internal and external sizes coincide for all high enough $\lambda \in S$. \end{rmk}

 By the results of Beke and Rosicky (\cite{br}), any large accessible category with directed colimits is eventually $\lambda$-accessible for every $\lambda$.
-We will see in Lemma \ref{inj} below that under a categoricity assumption all morphisms are eventually monomorphisms.
-It follows from Corollary 4.15 of \cite{rlv} that in those conditions, and under $SCH$, there is an object of every high enough internal size whose cofinality is bigger than $\theta$.
+We will see in Lemma \ref{inj} below that under a categoricity assumption the subcategory where we consider only monomorphisms is closed under directed colimits above the categoricity cardinal.
+It follows from Corollary 4.15 of \cite{rlv} that in those conditions, and under $SCH$, there is an object of every high enough internal size whose cofinality is at least $\theta$.
 The following lemma shows that more can be said:

 \begin{lemma} Assume $SCH$ and that all morphisms are monomorphisms.
-If $\kappa$ is a singular cardinal of cofinality at most $\theta$, models of internal size $\kappa$ are precisely the directed colimits of models of internal size $\nu < \kappa$ in $S$. \end{lemma}
+If $\kappa$ is a singular cardinal of cofinality less than $\theta$, models of internal size $\kappa$ are precisely the directed colimits of models of internal size $\nu < \kappa$ in $S$. \end{lemma}

 \begin{proof} It is easy to see that directed colimits of models of internal size $\nu < \kappa$ in $S$ must be $\kappa^+$-presentable.
-On the other hand, by L\"owenheim-Skolem theorem, any subset $A$ of size $\kappa=\cup_{\nu<\kappa, \nu \in S} \nu$ of a model $M$ of internal size $\kappa$ has a submodel of internal size $\kappa$ containing $A$.
+On the other hand, by L\"owenheim-Skolem theorem, for any subset $A$ of size $\kappa=\cup_{\nu<\kappa, \nu \in S} \nu$ of a model $M$ of internal size $\kappa$ there is a submodel of internal size $\kappa$ containing $A$.
 Indeed, writing $A$ as a union of a chain of $\kappa$ subsets of size less than $\kappa$, we can find submodels containing these subsets, that are of the same internal size and form moreover a chain under inclusion.
 Then the directed colimit of this chain will be the desired submodel.
 This argument also shows, as is not difficult to see, that $M$ is a $\kappa^+$-directed colimit of submodels which are themselves directed colimits of models of internal size less than $\kappa$.
 Since $M$ is $\kappa^+$-presentable, it follows that it must coincide with one of these submodels, as we wanted. \end{proof}

 \begin{cor} Assume $SCH$.
 Then in any large accessible category with directed colimits, categorical in some cardinal, there is eventually an object of every high enough internal size. \end{cor}